-The top 25 students completing EE5314 Embedded Microcontrollers in the preceding semester that request enrollment in the course with sufficient demonstration of skill will be admitted.
-In lieu of attendance in the EE5314 course, a leveling exam may be taken on the first day of class to determine eligibility for taking the course.
+The top 25 students completing EE5314 Embedded Microcontrollers in the preceding semester and with an "A" grade will be admitted.
+In lieu of attendance in the EE5314 course, a leveling exam may be taken on the first day of class to determine eligibility for taking the course if arranged in advance.